chnm/thatcamp-org/wp-content/plugins/bbpress-notify-nospam/readme.txt

  * Override bbPress' core subscription messages with your own;
  * Set Notification recipient roles for new topics;
  * Set Notification recipient roles for new replies;
- * Set Notification e-mail's subject and body for both new topics and replies;
+ * Set Notification e-mail's subject and body templates for both new topics and replies;
  * Send Background Notifications (to avoid delays in loading pages for large user databases);
- * Extensible through almost 40 handy actions and filters;
+ * Extensible through almost 40 actions and filters;

+<a href="https://usestrict.net/bbpress-notify-no-spam-documentation/" target="_new">Click here for the full documentation.</a>

 <blockquote>
 = Premium Add-Ons =